About Primary Care

 Primary care providers, including family doctors, nurse practitioners and nurses, work in both individual and group practices such as community health centres, family health teams, family health networks, family health groups, family health organizations, nursing stations and nurse practitioner led clinics.

 In February 2012, and with endorsement from the Ministry of Health and Long-Term Care, Primary Care Leads were introduced in each of the 14 LHINs to strengthen and further integrate primary care into health planning.
-As the HNHB LHIN’s Primary Care Lead and as Physician Lead, Clinical Health System Transformation, Dr. Jennifer Everson works to ensure primary care services are better integrated with other health care sectors, and works with health service providers to improve access to quality care.
+As the HNHB LHIN’s Primary Care Lead and as VP Clinical, Dr. Jennifer Everson works to ensure primary care services are better integrated with other health care sectors, and works with health service providers to improve access to quality care.

 Primary Care Network